 #7: Free Paracord Martingale Dog Harness Pattern – The Teal & Black Braided Collar That Actually Stays Put

-You know that moment when you’re walking your golden and she lunges at a squirrel, and that flimsy nylon collar just slides right up over her ears?
-Yeah.
-That’s the exact problem this collar was built to stop.
+Oh, you know the moment that your goldens are walking and they “lunge” at a squirrel, and the flimsy nylon collar that you are holding slides up over the ears?
+That is the exact problem that this collar was built to prevent.

-This is a paracord martingale collar braided in teal, green, and black 550 paracord — and honestly, it looks like something you’d find on an Etsy shop for $40.
-The loop-through-loop cobra braid tightens gently when a dog pulls, then releases when they relax.
+It is a paracord martingale collar braided in teal, green, and black 550 paracord.
+The loop through loop cobra braid will tighten a little when a dog pulls, and then releases when the dog relaxes.
 No choking.
 No escaping.
 Just control.

-You’ll need about 20 feet of teal/green paracord, 10 feet of black paracord, and two D-rings — one small ¾-inch ring for the control loop and one larger 1-inch ring where the leash clips.
-The braid style here is a two-color cobra weave, worked in sections to create that color-block look across the collar band versus the loop.
+You will need around 20 feet of teal/green paracord, 10 feet of black paracord and 2 D-rings, one ¾ inch ring for the control loop and one 1 inch ring for the clip.
+The braid I used was a two color cobra weave, but I worked the sections separately so that the braid is color-blocked across the band instead of in the loop.

-Here’s the trick: measure your dog’s neck before you start braiding.
-Add 1.5 inches to get the finished flat collar length.
-For a larger breed dog, you’ll want to go up to 25–30 feet total paracord.
+To begin measure your dogs neck, then add 1.5 inches to the length for the finished flat collar length.
+For a larger breed dog you will want to go up to a length of 25–30 feet of paracord.

-Melt every cut end with a lighter.
-A fraying collar end catches on everything and unravels fast — sealed ends mean this collar lasts years, not months.
+Iron every cut end with a lighter.
+A fraying collar end can get caught on anything and the collar will unravel quickly.
+Sealed ends means this collar will last for years, not months.

 📸 Photo credit: Instagram @kylescreates